filecoin-project/filecoin-docs/content/en/about-filecoin/wrapped-filecoin.md

 ---
-title: Wrapped Filecoin
+title: "Wrapped Filecoin"
-description: Wrapped tokens allow tokens from one blockchain to be used natively on another chain.
+description: "Wrapped tokens allow tokens from one blockchain to be used natively on another chain."
 menu:
     about:
         parent: "about-filecoin-assets"